We are currently looking for a volunteer to become the F Segment Sorter. Please contact the Bureau Managers if interested.

 A few things specific to the Sixth District Bureau are:

-• The Sixth District QSL Bureau prefers to supply envelopes for you.
-Each envelope, including one first class stamp, is $1.20 each.
-You must send a self-sticking label with your call sign, name and address for each envelope ordered.
+Each envelope, including one first class stamp, is $1.25 each.
 The Bureau suggests you order a minimum of four (4) envelopes and no more than ten (10) at one time.

-• You may send stamps for extra postage, but a cash deposit is preferred.
-You may send a check or money order payable to "6th District QSL Bureau".
+You may send a check or money order payable to "6th District QSL Bureau" or fund your account through PayPal for a small additional fee.
 An individual account will be kept for you and when more envelopes or postage are required, you will be advised.

 NOTE: